Reduced affect display: Brainstem

-Parts of the brainstem are responsible for passive emotional coping strategies that are characterized by disengagement or withdrawal from the external environment (quiescence, immobility, hyporeactivity), similar to what is seen in blunted affect.
+Parts of the brainstem are responsible for passive emotional coping strategies characterized by disengagement or withdrawal from the external environment (quiescence, immobility, hyporeactivity), similar to what is seen in blunted affect.
 Individuals with schizophrenia with blunted affect show activation of the brainstem during fMRI scans, particularly the right medulla and the left pons, when shown "sad" film excerpts.
 The bilateral midbrain is also activated in individuals with schizophrenia diagnosed with blunted affect.
-Activation of the midbrain is thought to be related to autonomic responses associated with perceptual processing of emotional stimuli.
+Activation of the midbrain is thought to be related to autonomic responses associated with the perceptual processing of emotional stimuli.
 This region usually becomes activated in diverse emotional states.
 When the connectivity between the midbrain and the medial prefrontal cortex is compromised in individuals with schizophrenia with blunted affect an absence of emotional reaction to external stimuli results.

 Prefrontal cortex

-Individuals with schizophrenia, as well as patients being successfully reconditioned with quetiapine for blunted affect, show activation of the prefrontal cortex (PFC).
-Failure to activate the PFC is possibly involved in impaired emotional processing in individuals with schizophrenia with blunted affect.
-The mesial PFC is activated in aver individuals in response to external emotional stimuli.
-This structure possibly receives information from the limbic structures to regulate emotional experiences and behavior.
-Individuals being reconditioned with quetiapine, who show reduced symptoms, show activation in other areas of the PFC as well, including the right medial prefrontal gyrus and the left orbitofrontal gyrus.
+The prefrontal cortex, similarly to the limbic system, plays a role in the induction of an emotion and the regulation of emotions in healthy individuals.
+Individuals with schizophrenia show no changes in activation of the prefrontal cortex (PFC) when observing external sad stimuli, whereas healthy controls and patients with schizophrenia who were treated with quetiapine for blunted affect show activation of the medial PFC on fMRI.
+Individuals with schizophrenia who were reconditioned with quetiapine showed activation in other areas of the PFC as well, including the right medial prefrontal gyrus and the right and left orbitofrontal gyrus.
+This lack of PFC activity in people with schizophrenia with blunted affect has been postulated to be related to the impaired emotional processing observed in such individuals.